jonathan-s/django-sockpuppet/docs/events.md

 ### input

 Introduced in 1999, the new member of the key event family wasn't available in IE until version 9.
-As IE 9 also doesn't support Websockets, it's as safe to use as ActionCable and by extension, StimulusReflex.

 A close cousin of `change` and `blur`, `input` events can be used to manage the state of `input`, `textarea` and `select` elements. `input` is fired every time the `value` of the element changes, including when text is pasted. `change` only fires when the `value` is committed, such as by pressing the enter key or selecting a value from a list of options. `blur` fires when focus is lost, _even if nothing changed_.